FnuAbhijith/Cancer-Survival-Prediction-and-Risk-Modeling/README.md

 - Predict survival duration using Cox Proportional Hazards Model.
 - Support early risk detection for oncological decision-making.

+## ⚙️ Tech Stack

+Programming Language: Python 3
+Development Environment: Jupyter Notebook
+Core Libraries:
+- Pandas and NumPy for data manipulation and numerical analysis
+- Scikit-learn for machine learning models and evaluation metrics
+- Lifelines for survival analysis and Cox regression modeling
+- Matplotlib and Seaborn for data visualization

 ## 📊 Models & Techniques Used